 Magnetic Resonance Imaging; Nervous System Diseases; Tomography Scanners, X-Ray Computed

-I interpret Xray, CT, and MR imaging studies of the brain, face, neck, and spine.
+I interpret X-ray, CT, MR, and vascular imaging studies of the brain, face, neck, and spine.
+I perform back, spine, and neck percutaneous procedures for diagnostic and therapeutic purposes.
 I serve as the imaging specialist for the Yale Comprehensive Epilepsy Center and Yale Pituitary Service, as part of these multidisciplinary groups.

 Ebenezer K. Hunt Professor of Radiology and Biomedical Imaging and Professor of Biomedical Engineering

 Vice Chair, Bioimaging Sciences in the Department of Diagnostic Radiology

 Biomedical Engineering; Diagnostic Imaging; Magnetic Resonance Imaging; Radiology; Temporal Lobe

 James Duncan, the Ebenezer K. Hunt Professor of Biomedical Engineering, has focused his research and teaching in the areas of biomedical image processing and analysis.